• Level of education

 Objectives

-- link electronic properties, multi-step reaction mechanisms and experimental observations
+- establish links between electronic properties, multi-step reaction mechanisms, and experimental observations

 - interpret the electronic structure of d- and f-metal complexes and organic and inorganic nano-objects